555-final/.github/profile/README.md

 PageRank: SparkSetup.java, PageRank.java

 #### To Run
-Indexer, Crawler, PageRank, WebServer - the files can be installed as a Java Maven project and run accordingly Web Interface - run like any othe react project (e.g., npm run build)
+Indexer, Crawler, WebServer - the files can be installed as a Java Maven project and run accordingly PageRank - uses emr-dynamo-db connector which must be run on an EMR cluster.
+To run our experiment with broadcast joins which did not scale, checkout the `try-collect-as-map` branch
+Web Interface - run like any othe react project (e.g., npm run build)